tbarbette/retina-expe/README.md

 	cd /mydata/retina-expe/
 	tail -f /local/logs/startup.log

 Verify the last line is "Boostrap finished!", if not the script may still be running.
-It takes about 15 minutes install all dependencies and continue despite the node being marked as "ready".
-The node will also reboot once to enable kenrel cmdline options, such as CPU isolation and 1G huge pages.
+It takes about 15 minutes to install all dependencies and continue despite the node being marked as "ready".
+The node will also reboot once to enable kernel cmdline options, such as CPU isolation and 1G huge pages.

 ### Alternative : your own testbed
 You need 3 x86_64 machines with dual-port 100G Mellanox NICs (CX4 to CX7 or BF1-2).
 Other 100G NICs should work, but they're untested.
 Machine 1 and 2 should have their first interface connected together.
 Their second interface connected to port 0 and 1 of the third machine.